s-cavalier/cs154_lab3_test_suite/README.md

 You can also if you want fiddle with the source code or just compile/use the MIPS interpreter in the `interpreter` folder.
 Just run `make` and then the formatting is `./mipsinterpret <MIPS src> <compile output> <memory output> <lab3_test.py file>`.

 ### Trustability
-The compiler comes with 11 different tests in the ASM_test_scripts folder that I have checked and all seem to correctly function.
+This repo already has 11 different tests in the ASM_test_scripts folder that I have checked and all seem to correctly function.
 If there are any issues, feel free to mention them.